 “I help people explore future possibilities for learning so that they can make more informed and more deliberate choices about the actions that they take today.”

 One of the United States’ foremost educational futurists, Katherine leads KnowledgeWorks’ exploration of the future of learning.
-She speaks and writes about the trends shaping education over the next decade and helps education stakeholders strategize about how to become active agents of change in shaping the future.
+In addition to setting the strategy for the organization’s strategic foresight work, she speaks and writes about the trends shaping education over the next decade and helps education stakeholders strategize about how to become active agents of change in shaping the future.

-Before joining KnowledgeWorks in 2006, Katherine supported large-scale changes in working practice at Britain’s Open University by introducing an online portal and an online student feedback system for 7,500 tutors distributed across the United Kingdom.
+Earlier in her career, Katherine supported large-scale changes in working practice at Britain’s Open University by introducing an online portal and an online student feedback system for 7,500 tutors distributed across the United Kingdom.
 Prior to that, she managed customer satisfaction improvement projects and established a technical communications group at Pacific Consulting Group in California.
 In that capacity, she helped federal agencies and other clients increase service quality by incorporating a customer perspective into their organizational planning.

 Katherine holds a bachelor’s in English from Ohio Wesleyan University, a master’s in English from the University of Iowa and an MBA from The Open University with emphases on creativity, innovation and change and on knowledge management.
-She also earned a certificate in Foresight from the University of Houston.
+She also earned a certificate in Foresight from the University of Houston and pursued training in foresight from the Institute for the Future.
 Katherine is a member of the Association of Professional Futurists.